yordan-lyutskanov/finance-tracking-app/README.md

     - Accounts and Syncing
     - Multithreading using AsyncTasks

-It also has a simple server side written in Java using Spring Boot that allows for user Authentication and Data syncing on a remote
+It also has a simple server-side written in Java using Spring Boot that allows for user Authentication and Data syncing on a remote
 MySQL database.
-It can be seen at https://github.com/yordan-lyutskanov/finance-tracking-app-server.
+It can be found at https://github.com/yordan-lyutskanov/finance-tracking-app-server.

 If you came accross my code and have any Idea how to improve it, any suggests or feedback, fell free to give them.
 I would highly appreciate any advice that will teach me something new and make me a better programmer.